QuiltMC/developer-wiki/wiki/introduction/setting-up.md

 Delete the `com.example` directories.

 Rename `ExampleMod` to your mod's name using Java class naming conventions.
-Make sure the `package` declaration at the top is correct!
+Check that the `package` declaration at the top is correct!

 In the `resources` folder, change `example_mod.mixins.json` to the file name you set in